 I put the lid back on the pot and reset it to Manual for 10 minutes.
 Once was it done, I did another quick pressure release, stirred, and served with cornbread:

 The original recipe calls for sausage and sautéing the onion and garlic.
 While you can do this with sausage, ham hocks, or generally any smoked meat, I think the Instant Pot negates the need for unnecessary sautéing steps.
 Overall, we used up every last scrap of ham, which is a good thing because Honey-Baked Hams are not cheap…which is probably why they are so dang tasty.
 If you want to stretch this, you can also serve it over rice, but I like it as is and my scale could not justify any more calories…like at all…ever.
 If you need me, I’ll be at the gym.

-- Juice of 1 lemon
+juice of 1 lemon

 Place ham bone and leftover ham in Instant Pot.
-Add drained beans and 8 cups of water.
-Place lid on pot and set to Manual for 50 minutes, then do a quick pressure release.
+Add drained beans and 8 cups of chicken stock.
+Place lid on pot and set to Manual for 60 minutes, then do a quick pressure release.
 Remove ham bone from pot and remove as much ham as possible from the bone.
 Return ham to the pot and discard bone.

 Add the tomatoes, onion, garlic, lemon juice, and seasoning packet to the pot and stir.
 Set the Instant Pot to Sauté, and cook for an additional 20-25 minutes.
 You can also serve this over rice.